 Cloud Foundry avoids side-loading binaries in the container through bind mounts or other methods.
 Instead, it runs the same binary again by reading it from

 /proc/self/exewhenever it needs to run a binary in a container.

 Cloud Foundry establishes a virtual ethernet pair for each container for network traffic.
 For more information, see Container Network Traffic.
 The virtual ethernet pair has the following features:

 - One interface in the pair is inside the container’s network namespace, and is the only non-loopback interface accessible inside the container.

 - The other interface remains in the host network namespace and is bridged to the container-side interface.

-- CF applies a total memory usage quota through the memory cgroup and destroys the container if the memory usage exceeds the quota.
+Cloud Foundry applies a total memory usage quota through the memory cgroup and destroys the container if the memory usage exceeds the quota.

-- CF applies a fair-use limit to CPU usage for processes inside the container through the
+Cloud Foundry applies a fair-use limit to CPU usage for processes inside the container through the

 Cloud Foundry allows admins to rate limit the maximum bandwidth consumed by single-app containers, configuring